Heartstopper (TV series): Audience viewership

-During its debut week, Heartstopper ranked at number seven on Netflix's Top 10 TV English titles just two days after its release.
-Based on Netflix's methodology of measuring a programme by the number of hours, the series generated 14.55 million hours viewed.
-The following week, the show climbed to number 5 with 23.94 million hours viewed.
+During its debut week, Heartstopper ranked at number seven on Netflix's Top ten TV British titles just two days after its release.
+Based on Netflix's method of measuring a programme by the number of hours, the series generated 14.55 million hours viewed.
+The following week, the show climbed to number five with 23.94 million hours viewed.
 In its third week, the show dropped to sixth position with new viewership numbers of 14.97 million viewing hours.
 Variety reported the series had reached Netflix's Top Ten list in 54 countries as of 20 May 2022.
 The series also topped the publication's Trending TV chart for over five weeks, judging by the 1.3 million Twitter engagements.
 The show appeared in the Top 10 list in three countries where same-sex relations are illegal (Lebanon, Saudi Arabia, and Sri Lanka).

 Critical response

-The series received critical acclaim.
-The review aggregator website Rotten Tomatoes reported a "Certified Fresh" 100% approval rating with an average rating of 8.7/10, based on 55 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating for the first season with an average rating of 8.7/10, based on 61 critic reviews.
 The website's critical consensus reads: "An inclusive romance told with striking sensitivity, Heartstopper is so effortlessly charming that viewers won't dare skip a beat."
-Metacritic, which uses a weighted average, assigned a score of 85 out of 100 based on nine critics, indicating "universal acclaim".
+Metacritic, which uses a weighted average, assigned a score of 85 out of 100 based on nine critics.
+The second season was given a 96% rating from Rotten Tomatoes with an average rating of 8.5/10, based on 56 reviews, with the consensus reading: "Beautifully acted and scripted, Heartstopper's second season is fit to bursting with emotional truth."
+Metacritic gave it 79 out of 100 based on 19 critics.
+The third season was given a 100% rating from Rotten Tomatoes with an average rating of 8.5/10, based on 29 reviews, with the consensus reading: "Heartstopper maintains its ooey gooey goodness while still allowing its young protagonists to grow in this fun, loving new season."
+Metacritic gave it 80 out of 100 based on 10 critics.